 San Sebastian, Spain

-We have all heard of San Sebastian, thanks to the amazing food and the beauty of the city’s architecture, but it is also great for surfing.
+We have all heard of San Sebastian, which is famous in the North of Spain for their amazing food and the beauty of the city’s architecture, but it is also one of Europe’s top surfing destinations.

-San Sebastian has 3 surfing beaches in the city, excellent if you are looking for a surf trip without much traveling and just want to hang out and catch the odd wave.
-The best beach is Zurriola as it gets a lot of good swell there are plenty of surf schools and rentals just next to it.
+There are a lot of great beaches in Spain, and although it is far north, San Sebastian has some of them.
+They have three surfing beaches in the city, excellent if you are looking for a surf trip without much traveling and just want to hang out and catch the odd wave.
+The best surfing is at Zurriola as it gets a lot of good swell there are plenty of surf schools and rentals just next to it.
 Just be aware you’ll be sharing the waves and beach with a lot of others.

 There are good options within an hour’s drive of San Sebastian, so if you are up for a bit of a drive you can find some excellent breaks.